-- Ed Byrne plays with this in his Different Class show, where he jokes that in Ireland, the richest and poorest classes both own horses (the upper classes keep them on private land, the gypsies use them to move their caravans), so not owning a horse is a sure sign of being middle-class.
+- Ed Byrne plays with this in his Different Class show, where he jokes that in Ireland, the richest and poorest classes both own horses (the upper classes keep them on private land for both sport and agriculture, rural farmers work them, and Irish Travellers use them to move their caravans), so not owning a horse is a sure sign of being middle-class.

 - In The Little Foxes, Ben suggests this when discussing what to do once the money from the cotton mills starts rolling in:

 "I think I'll have a stable.
 For a long time, I've had my good eyes on Carter's in Savannah.
 A rich man's pleasure, the sport of kings, why not the sport of Hubbards?
 Why not?"

 - The Merchant of Venice: One of Portia's unseen suitors, a Neapolitan prince, does nothing but talk about his horse and he is exceptionally proud of the fact that he can shoe it himself.
 Portia opines that this skill set may be the result of the prince's mother having an affair with a blacksmith!

 - In Fire Emblem: Three Houses, Ferdinand and Lorenz are the heirs to prestigious noble families (Ferdinand is the son of the Imperial Prime Minister, and Lorenz's father is the second-ranking member of the Leicester Alliance's roundtable), and both specialize in horse riding-based character classes.